-So, have a look at the suggestions we've provided below that will show you how to build your self-confidence at work.
+Have a look at the suggestions we've provided below that will show you how to increase your confidence at work.

 We are frequently our own worst judges.
 It might be hard to grow, though, if you're always doubting your skills and accomplishments.
 Therefore, don't berate yourself!
 Stop talking negatively about yourself; instead, concentrate on all the wonderful abilities you possess and the accomplishments you have made.
 Think about what you can achieve rather than stating, I can't.